The #1 Copycat Recipes Website

 Avocado egg rolls or spring rolls seem to be increasing in popularity as an appetizer at casual chains, but they are a bit more of a high maintenance menu item than, say, southwestern egg rolls, or other spring roll variations.
 Since avocados are quick to oxidize and turn brown, these rolls must be made and served within a 2 to 12-hour timeframe.
 Also, cooks must be careful not to over fry the egg rolls or the avocado inside will become too hot, turn brown, and taste pretty gross.
 So, if you're planning to serve these later in the day, make them in the morning and let them chill out in your fridge until it's time to fry them up.
 You can also make the tamarind sauce early in the day and park it in the fridge.
 You'll need a little tamarind paste for this sauce, which can be found at Whole Foods or specialty stores.
 If you don't want to clone the sauce as served in the restaurant, you can always use your favorite sweet and/or spicy bottled dipping sauces.
 Creamy southwestern-style dipping sauces are also awesome on these.

-Try my BJ's avocado egg rolls recipe below, and find more BJ's copycat recipes here.
+Try my BJ's avocado egg rolls copycat recipe below, and find of your favorite BJ's recipes here.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.